 It is 2019 and like most people, I want to have deeper genetic insights on my health, fitness and nutrition.
-A quick search on Google about the “best DNA Testing” kit left me even more curious with several DNA testing companies making promises to unlock the mysteries of my genes and just like many others before me, I am keen to discover the keys to living my healthiest life yet.
+A quick search on Google about the “best DNA Testing” kit left me even more curious, with several DNA testing companies making promises to unlock the mysteries of my genes.
+I am keen to discover the key to living my healthiest life yet.

-Indeed, what would make a simple home DNA testing Kit the best of the bunch?
-After several endless hours of combing through different websites, I now have a better understanding of what would make a Direct to consumer (DTC) DNA testing kit aka Home DNA test kit the BEST.
+Indeed, what would make a simple home DNA testing kit the best of the bunch?
+After several endless hours of combing through different websites, I now have a better understanding of what makes a direct to consumer (DTC) DNA testing kit aka a home DNA test kit the BEST.

-To begin, lets’ start from the basics.
+To begin, let’s start from the basics.
 How does simply spitting in a tube or taking an easy swab of your cheek reveal so much information about you?!
-Well, your Saliva contains thousands of cells which consequently are made up of DNA that are responsible for your traits and characteristics.
+Well, your Saliva contains thousands of cells, these are made up of DNA responsible for your traits and characteristics.
 Indifferent individuals, normally occurring variations arise throughout the DNA which are called Single Nucleotide Polymorphisms (SNPs).
 These variations or glitches within the DNA may also be passed down from a generation to another.
-SNPs also called genetic markers, help genetic testing companies identify expressed phenotypes among individuals.
+SNPs, also called genetic markers, help genetic testing companies identify expressed phenotypes among individuals.

 Confused about the word “Phenotype”?
 Let me explain.
 Phenotypes are the physical, metabolic and behavioral characteristics which occur because of the interaction between your environment and your genes.
-These characteristics may manifest as Drug responses, Health risks, personality Traits, Fitness prowess amongst others.
-It is important for genetic testing companies to take into cognizance environmental factors like diet, lifestyle choices that greatly influences the development of a phenotype, before reporting the results back to the end user.
+These characteristics may manifest as drug responses, health risks, personality traits and fitness prowess amongst others.
+It is important for genetic testing companies to recognise environmental factors like diet and lifestyle choices that greatly influence the development of a phenotype, before reporting the results back to the end user.
 Neither genes nor environment acts solely in causing the manifestation of some phenotypes.
 This element is critical when choosing a home DNA test.
 DTC DNA tests have been received with backlash from medical practitioners, who consider the context in which these results are reported in as ‘too meagre’, since no consideration to the environmental factors was put in the reporting to how these DNA test results actually influence the person’s health and fitness.

 Now that we are familiar with the basics, lets jump right into our list, shall we?